Warily, Lebanon tackles violent spillover from Syria

 Tensions between the two communities have erupted most spectacularly in gangland-style fighting between two districts on the northern edge of town that are divided by the appropriately named Syria Street where Qashour works.

-Residents from both neighborhoods have fought off and on since Lebanon's civil war ended 24 years ago, but Syria's conflict has pushed the violence to new levels.
+Residents from both neighbourhoods have fought off and on since Lebanon's civil war ended 24 years ago, but Syria's conflict has pushed the violence to new levels.

 Until recently, the authorities have been unable or unwilling to stop the fighting, residents say, chalking up the failure of previous crackdowns to disputes between politicians who stood to gain more than they lost from the conflict.